HallelujahSSS/Hello-World/README.md

 # Hello-World
 Just a repository
-A newbee trying to follow the instruction on the Readme
+A newbee trying to follow instructions on Readme